nic-dgl103-f24-cvs2/project-SunyeongJ-dev/README.md

 - **Highlight**: `#FE4A49`

 ### Images
 Existing logos and photos from the original site will be used.
+Photos from unplash will be used as well.

 ### Fonts
 Since there are no specific brand typefaces, I plan to use: